jaydio/routeros-scripts/addresslists/README.md

 ### Firewall: Drop Malicious Traffic using Blacklists

-All lists that contain a `Blacklist` within the file name are added to the default address list named `blacklist`.
+All lists that contain a `Blacklist` within the name are added to the default address list named `blacklist`.
 Lets assume your router is connected to the internet through DSL and the modem is connected to ether1.
-Once the link is established internet traffic is routed through a pseudo interface usually called pppoe0.
+Once the link is established internet traffic is routed through a pseudo interface usually called `pppoe-out1`.
 In the following example we'll use `all-ppp` as the in-interface to ensure the example works out-of-the-box with any router that's connected through a dial up connection.

-Adding the following two firewall rules will ensure that any inbound or forwarding traffic originated from any ip address on the blacklist is being silently discarded.
+Adding the following two firewall rules will ensure that any inbound or forwarding traffic originated from any ip address as part of the blacklist is being silently discarded.

 ```
 $ ssh admin@192.168.88.1